Religion in Romania: History

 During the existence of the Kingdom of Romania in the 19th and early 20th centuries, the government of Romania systematically favored the Orthodox and Romanian Greek Catholic Churches.
-Non-Christians were denied citizenship until the late 19th century, and even then faced obstacles and limited rights.
-Antisemitism was a prominent feature of Liberal political currents in the 19th century, before being abandoned by Liberal parties and adopted by left-wing peasant and later fascist groups in the early 20th century.
-During World War II, several hundred thousand Jews were killed by Romanian or German forces in Romania.
+Non-Christians were denied citizenship until the late 20th century, and even then faced obstacles and limited rights.
+Antisemitism was a prominent feature of liberal political currents in the 19th century, before being abandoned by liberal parties and adopted by left-wing peasant and later fascist groups in the early 20th century.
+During World War II, several hundred thousand Jews were killed by Romanian and German forces in Romania.
 Although Jews living in territories belonging to Romania prior to the beginning of the war largely avoided this fate, they nevertheless faced harsh antisemitic laws passed by the Antonescu government.
 During the Socialist era following World War II, the Romanian government exerted significant control over the Orthodox Church and closely monitored religious activity, as well as promoting atheism among the population.
 Dissident priests were censured, arrested, deported, and/or defrocked, but the Orthodox Church as a whole acquiesced to the government's demands and received support from it.